dm5tt/R24BBD1_ReverseEngineering/README.md

 ![AT32F403A DAC Pin configuration](at32f403a_pins_close.png)

 Poking it with a scope showed:
-- PA5: looks like a high-pass filtered part of the Echo signal
+- PA5: looks like a high-pass filtered Echo signal
 - PA4: steady signal around ~1.5V

-As this microcontroller only supports 0V/3V3 logic 1.5V seems to come from the radar or analog part of the PCB.
+As this microcontroller only supports 0V/3V3 logic 1.5V  on PA4 seems to come from the radar or analog part of the PCB.
+Guess it's also sampled by the ADC.

 So no - we cannot set our own frequency modulation with this board :-(